-Loss Prevention
+Loss Prevention Services

-Loss prevention strategic service delivery has been available to the mutual insurance community for many years, is well developed, and contributes to multiple internal and external objectives.
+The Loss Prevention Services mandate is to provide assurance that unwarranted deficiencies exposing the insurer to loss are identified so that our underwriting capacity is protected and potential incurred claim costs are avoided.
 Our primary service offering is a comprehensive inspection of property risks, including thermographic scans of mechanical and electrical systems to identify thermal anomalies that could be potential ignition sources or could contribute to a loss.
-In 2016, loss prevention services inspected 1,450 agricultural buildings, 580 dwellings, and 153 commercial buildings.
+In 2017, Loss Prevention Services inspected 1,082 agricultural buildings, 343 dwellings, and 229 commercial buildings.

-Loss prevention also provides training and support services to assist the mutual insurance community in building their own loss prevention capabilities.
-During 2016, loss prevention created and delivered training modules for automobile fleet loss prevention.
+Loss Prevention Services also provides training and support to assist the mutual community in building their own loss prevention capabilities.
+During 2017, Loss Prevention Services introduced a risk assessment service for garage property and general liability exposures.